 At the University of South Florida, we pride ourselves on undertaking the highest quality healthcare, training highly competent and caring physicians, and generating the most innovative research.
 Our outpatient clinics are located at the USF Morsani Center Clinics and at Tampa General Hospital Cancer Center.
 We offer acute hospital care and consultations at Tampa General Hospital.

 Housed within our Division is the USF Hemophilia Treatment Center (HTC), one of the few HTCs in the country that specializes in adult patients with hemophilia and other bleeding disorders.
-We hold a federal grant from both the Centers for Disease Control and Prevention and from the Maternal and Child Health Bureau and we are recognized by HRSA as a site to provide best practice care and follow-up for patients with bleeding disorders.
-Our comprehensive treatment center is supported by a team composed of highly recognized hematologists, social worker, research physician and nursing.
+We hold a federal grant from both the Centers for Disease Control and Prevention and from the Maternal and Child Health Bureau and we are recognized by HRSA as a site to provide best-practice care and follow-up for patients with bleeding disorders.
+Our comprehensive treatment center is supported by a team composed of highly recognized hematologists, social workers, research physicians, and nursing.

 Please let us know if we can help you in any way!